bkono/microdc-example/README.md

 builds, docker-compose, consul, and go-micro.
 Configuration is as follows:

 - **api** and **srv** have multi-step build files to compile in a container, and end with a minimal surface area (and size) container.
-Note: Generally I use a make file and arguments to dry up these files, but functionally it is the same process.
+Note: Generally I use a Makefile and arguments to dry up these files, but functionally it is the same process.
 - Addition of [dep](https://github.com/golang/dep) for dependency resolution during container compilation.
 This is just an example for an approach that does not depend on committing the vendor directory, which I'm personally still on the fence about.
 - **compose file** Root level docker-compose file for starting the full suite.
-- **compose file** Integrates [consul](https://github.com/hashicorp/consul) *without* the use of host
-- mode networking or dev mode.
+- **compose file** Integrates [consul](https://github.com/hashicorp/consul) *without* the use of host mode networking or dev mode.
 This is one of the primary questions I field on a regular basis.
 - **compose file** DNS resolution through consul for all apps.
 This allows a little inception of configuring the go-micro `-registry_address` to be `consul.service.consul` and knowing it will all Just Work™.